Jeremiah Tower: Filmography

 In 2017, Tower appeared on Top Chef, the Rick Stein-presented BBC TV show Road to Mexico, the CRAVE wine and food festival in Spokane, Washington, as guest of honor at Chef's Roll in Miami Beach, and as a judge at the Basque Culinary Center World Awards in Mexico City.

 Previous restaurants

-A list of restaurants Tower was associated with.
+These are restaurants Tower was associated with.